 Marshall is a tiny town located in the state of North Carolina.
 With a population of 908 people and three constituent neighborhoods, Marshall is the 416th largest community in North Carolina.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.